 We don’t have any concrete guidelines for make-or-buy decisions.
 Instead, we use a checklist of criteria that includes a range of factors surrounding acquisition, maintenance and licensing costs.
 One key financial factor that we look at very closely is time-to-market.
 Soft factors such as interpersonal relationships and personal contact with commercetools naturally also play a role.

 We consistently rely on cloud-based solutions and a microservices architecture that can be expanded at any time instead of our own hardware.
 We use reactive programming in the back-end to support this.
 Scalability is also an important factor that we keep in mind when implementing the front-end interface.

-The attention of the first part of this series was on REWE eFood Marketplace and delivery services, so on the third and final part, Thomas Vidic, System Architect REWE digital, shifts the focus to the technological implementation.
+The first part of this series focused on REWE eFood Marketplace and delivery services, so on the third and final part, Thomas Vidic, System Architect REWE digital, shifts the focus to the technological implementation.

 More about REWE digital paving the way for the digitalisation of the REWE Group can be found on their website.